tributech-solutions/tributech-docs/docs/quickstart/install-bridge.md

 # Install DSK IoT Hub Bridge

 After the node is successfully deployed we can add an Instance of the Azure IoT Hub.
-The IoT Hub is an external Service provided by Azure rather than a part of the Data Space Kit.
+The IoT Hub is an external service provided by Azure rather than a part of the Data Space Kit.
 That is why it has to be deployed separately in order to use it.
 The IoT Hub provides Device-Management and Communication for our Edge Devices.
 While we use the Azure IoT Hub it is also possible to integrate any other device management solution.

 ## Find the Node Credentials